google/osv-scanner/docs/guided-remediation.md

 ### Offline Vulnerability Database

-The `fix` subcommand supports the `--experimental-offline` and `--experimental-download-offline-databases` flags.
+The `fix` subcommand supports the `--experimental-offline-vulnerabilities` and `--experimental-download-offline-databases` flags.

 For more information, see [Offline Mode](./offline-mode.md).